MikeAlexMartinez/templates/cloned/FreeCSS/Minifolio/README.md

   across different browsers.

 - [Font-Awesome v4.7](http://fontawesome.io/ "Font Awesome")  For easy to embed fonts.

   (Used by original template developer)

 - [Waypoints](http://imakewebthings.com/waypoints/ "Waypoints")

   (Used by original template developer)

 - [Fancybox V2](http://fancyapps.com/fancybox/ "Fancybox Version 2")

   (Used by original template developer)

 - [Pug](https://pugjs.org/api/getting-started.html)

   Pug is a high-performance template engine heavily influenced by Haml and implemented with JavaScript for Node.js and browsers.

+  Pug allows me to write minimal, maintainable code that is compiled to html and can be reused and repurposed across different pages.

 - [Express.js](https://expressjs.com/)
-  A Fast, unopinionated, minimalist web framework for Node.js.
+  is a Fast, unopinionated, minimalist web framework for Node.js.

+  Allows me to compile and combine my pug templates with data

 ## Libraries used by the original designer / developer